salter19/material-applications/README.md

-# material-applications #
+# Hello, frontend! #

-This repository contains example applications for the course DevOps with Docker.
+This repository contains frontend files for docker project.